searchlight/icinga-operator/docs/node-alerts/node_status.md

 Check command `node_status` is used to check status of Kubernetes Nodes.

 ## Spec
-`env` check command has no variables.
+`node_status` check command has no variables.
 Execution of this command can result in following states:
 - OK
 - CRITICAL
 - UNKNOWN